RetiredWizard/PyDOS/README.md

 At the REPL prompt type "**import PyDOS*** to start PyDOS and then type **setup** to run the customization script.

-**Micropython Setup**
+**MicroPython Setup**

-You can use a standard Micropython image downloaded from Micropython.org to run PyDOS.
+You can use a standard MicroPython image downloaded from Micropython.org to run PyDOS.
 Once your microcontroller has Micropython installed and running the best way to copy the PyDOS files and interact with the repl is to use MPRemote.
 Detailed documentation on installing and using MPRemote can be found at https://docs.micropython.org/en/latest/reference/mpremote.html.